NC

 Jump Down to North Carolina Forensics Programs >>

-Occupational Demand in North Carolina
+Occupational Demand and Salary Data for Forensic Science Techs in North Carolina

 The outlook is even brighter for residents of NC.
-Projections Central (2023) found that demand for forensic science technicians in North Carolina, specifically, is expected to grow 20.5 percent between 2020 and 2030.
+Projections Central (2024) found that demand for forensic science technicians in North Carolina, specifically, is expected to grow 20.5 percent between 2020 and 2030.

 Following the completion of a degree program and specialized training, people with degrees in forensics may pursue jobs as crime scene investigators, laboratory scientists, toxicologists, medical examiners, forensic engineers, cybercrime analysts, forensic accountants, criminal profilers, forensic nurses, odontologists, document examiners, arson investigators, and more.

-One eminent employer of forensics professionals is the North Carolina Department of Justice State Crime Lab, which has branches in Raleigh, Asheville, and Greensboro.
+One eminent employer of forensics professionals is the North Carolina Department of Justice State Crime Lab, which has branches in Raleigh, Edneyville, and Greensboro.
 This lab provides free forensic examinations to public law enforcement agencies, including local, state, federal, military, and railroad security divisions.
 The lab is internationally accredited under ISO/IEC 17025 standards, the predominant criteria for demonstrating a laboratory’s technological competence.
-In addition to job opportunities, the NC DOJ Crime Lab provides summer internships at the state crime laboratory across all forensic subfields, such as trace evidence, digital evidence, latent evidence drug chemistry & toxicology, firearms & tool mark, and forensic biology & DNA.
+In addition to job opportunities, the NC DOJ Crime Lab provides summer internships at the state crime laboratory across all forensic subfields, such as trace evidence, digital evidence, latent evidence drug chemistry & toxicology, firearms & tool marks, and forensic biology & DNA.

 For more information on job openings in forensics in North Carolina and nationwide, there are several resources: